solo-io/workshops/istio-day2/1-understand-istio/03-observability.md

 ...
 ```

-With sidecar proxy running next to your pod, you immediately gain access to many metrics provided by Envoy and Istio agent.
+With the Istio sidecar proxy running next to your app, you immediately gain access to many metrics provided by Envoy and the Istio agent.
 You can observe what level of Istio agent you are using, how many total pushes, active connections, total scrapes, along with number of total 200 requests, errors, request retries etc.

 TBD: Should we add a section to configure TLS for the app scraping when merging is turned off?
 https://github.com/istio/istio/issues/27940#issuecomment-759305377

 setting up with TLS requires injecting a sidecar with no redirect rules:
 https://istio.io/latest/docs/ops/integrations/prometheus/#tls-settings

-# TODO
-Need to debug Kiali graph issues?

 ## Next Lab